Psychiatric Services

 Support and Follow-Up

-- You are encouraged to bring a support person, such as a family member or friend, to the consultation if you wish3.
+- You are encouraged to bring a support person, such as a family member or friend, to the consultation if you wish.

 - Follow-up appointments are usually shorter (around 30 minutes) and focus on monitoring progress and adjusting treatment as needed.